Policy Library

 Introduction

-In the course of its research and teaching activities, Iowa State University has ownership of various species of livestock and animals referred to as companion animals.
-When livestock has become surplus to the institution, animals with commercial value are to be sold.
+In the course of its research and teaching activities, Iowa State University has ownership of various species of livestock.
+This policy addresses the sale of livestock, not other animals or companion animals as defined below.
+Guidelines for the sale or disposition of research animals and companion animals are available from the Office of the Vice President for Research.
+When livestock has become surplus to the institution, all livestock with commercial value is to be sold.
 This policy provides guidance for appropriate livestock sales and describes sales that are prohibited to avoid conflicts of interest.

 Policy Statement